-Sheltered amidst the hilly woodlands of North Goa lies the isolated and quaint village of Socorro.
-It once formed part of the communidade and the larger village of Serula.
+Sheltered amidst the hilly woodlands of North Goa, lies the isolated and quaint village of Socorro.
+Once it formed part of the communidade and the larger village of Serula.
 Serula has since broken up into a number of villages of which Socorro is one.
 It is named after its parish Church Built in 1667, the ‘Nossa Senhora de Socorro’.

-Akin to the history of the village, the client envisioned a large plot of land be broken up into 5 sites, each to have homes possessing their individual style yet woven together to reflect a quintessentially goan identity.
+Akin to the history of the village, the client envisioned a large plot of land be broken up into 5 sites.
+He imagined each plot to have a home possessing their individual style.
+Yet, all homes woven together were to reflect a quintessential local identity.

-Being adjunct to the forest preserve, the site we were given out of the 5 hosts a large concentration of indigenous flora and fauna.
-The land has been handled with extreme care to make the development relevant to the setting and preserve the essence of the verdant acreage.
-The footprint of the villa was traced out of the space left between the canopy and critical root zones of the cashew, mango, palm and jungle treesspread on the steep site.
+Being adjacent to a forest preserve, the site hosts a large concentration of indigenous flora and fauna.
+Trees like cashew, mango, palm and jungle trees form a dense canopy.
+Therefore the land has been handled with extreme care.
+In order to make the development relevant to the setting and preserve the essence of the verdant acreage, the footprint of the villa was traced out of the space left between the canopy and the critical root zones on the steep site.

-Keeping in mind the proximity and volume of adjoining developments, we decided to raise our structure on stilts thereby rendering minimal disturbance to the forest floor.
+Due to the proximity and volume of adjoining developments, the structure of the canopy villa hovers above the ground on stilts.
+It renders minimal disturbance to the forest floor.

-The only visible volumes of the development are restricted to the lower level below the dense canopy cover envisioned in laterite as a continuation of this local red rocky outcrop spread over the site.
-The glazed façade of the upper floors allows for a seamless yet protective connect with the surrounds.
-The dense canopy cover forms an additional layer of comfort protecting the villa from the harsh sun and heavy rains.
-The layouts of the home were modelled to reflect the traditional Goan style and thus creates an ideal realm for living in close connect with its surroundings.
+The only visible solid volumes of the development are restricted to the lower level, below the dense canopy cover.
+The plinths made of local laterite stone read as a continuation of the red rocky outcrop spread over the site.
+Furthermore, the glazed façade of the upper floors allows for a seamless yet protective connect with the surrounds.
+The dense canopy cover forms an additional layer of comfort in this tropical climate.
+It protects the villa from the harsh sun and heavy rains.
+The layouts of the home were modelled to reflect the traditional Goan style.
+It creates an ideal realm for living in close connect with its surroundings.

 Socorro Canopy Villa